universidad-zaragoza/PACS/README.md

-You can download the free community edition of [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/), and then with you github creentials download this repo and compile it.
+You can download the free community edition of [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/), and then with you github credentials download this repo and compile it.

 One advantage of cmake is the separation between source and binary files.
 To generate the programs, you always have to create a build directory first, then